Edmund De Waal

 His second book, The White Road, was published in 2015.
 The same year he was awarded the prestigious Windham-Campbell Prize for non-fiction by Yale University.
 De Waal was made an OBE for his services to art in 2011.
 He is on the Advisory Committee for The Royal Mint and is a Trustee for The Saturday Club and the Victoria and Albert Museum.

-His new book, Letters to Camondo, will be published by Chatto in April 2021 and shortlisted for the 2022 Wingate Literary Prize.
+His new book, Letters to Camondo, was published by Chatto in April 2021 and shortlisted for the 2022 Wingate Literary Prize.

 Photo courtesy of Ben McKee